shopware/shopware/src/Docs/Resources/v2/45-store-api-guide/20-navigation.md

 This route needs one parameter:
 * `navigationId`: the id of the navigation you want to fetch

-Note, that you cannot use the api aliases like: `main-navigation`, 'footer-navigation', etc... for this route but the route supports an alias `home` to load the home page of the sales channel.
+Note, that you cannot use the api aliases like: `main-navigation`, 'footer-navigation', etc...
+This route supports an alias `home` to load the home page of the sales channel.

+If the cms page contains a product listing element, this route supports all parameters of the [store-api.product.listing](./30-products.md). route.

 ```
 POST /store-api/v1/category/04cfc07532344f938d1c88735b54281e